MITRE ATT&CK T1547 Boot or Logon Autostart Execution

 XDG Autostart Entries in Linux are configuration files that enable applications to run automatically at user login.
 These entries specify scripts or programs to be executed, providing a method for software, including potentially malicious ones, to achieve persistence by ensuring their activation every time a user logs into the system, thus facilitating ongoing control or surveillance.

-Adversaries targeting Linux systems can exploit XDG Autostart Entries for persistence by executing malicious programs upon user login.
-This technique involves manipulating .desktop files in XDG Autostart directories like
+Adversaries targeting Linux systems can exploit XDG Autostart Entries to achieve persistence by executing malicious programs upon user login.
+This technique involves manipulating .desktop files in XDG Autostart directories such as

-These files define applications to launch when a user's desktop environment loads.
+These files define applications that automatically launch when a user's desktop environment loads, providing an opportunity for attackers to ensure their malicious programs execute consistently.

 [Desktop Entry] |